 Latest GDI vehicles can achieve the PN limit of 6×1011/km on the regulatory test cycle (NEDC or WLTC) but the RDE test procedure however also includes particle counting in a wide range of engine map operation.

 As of September 2017 a Not-To-Exceed (NTE) emissions limit is set for Real-Driving Emissions (RDE) of new car models with a Conformity Factor (i.e. NTE/Euro 6 limit ratio) of 1.5 (1.0 + error margin of 0.5 to be reviewed) for the number of particles.
-It will apply to all new cars in September 2018.
+It has applied to all new cars since September 2018.
 To meet that challenge, the Gasoline Particulate Filter (GPF) has been developed for GDI cars and has been introduced to the market with the entry into force of RDE requirements for PN.